THE HISTORY OF THE TWINNING LINK BETWEEN BATH AND ALKMAAR

 The return visit by Bath children to Alkmaar marked an important development in the link between the two cities; first Bath had helped Alkmaar, now Alkmaar reciprocated, showing the English children a marvellous time and making a huge fuss of them – for most, their first real holiday since before the War, and a huge adventure for everyone.

-After an overnight sea crossing, and a series of train journeys up through the Netherlands (an adventure in itself), the Bath children were eventually met at Alkmaar Railway Station by crowds of well-wishers.
+After a 36 hour jorney, including an overnight sea crossing, and a series of train journeys up through the Netherlands (an adventure in itself), the Bath children were met at Alkmaar Railway Station by crowds of well-wishers.
 Tired but excited, they paraded into the Town Centre preceded by a Band, many reporting later to have been very moved by the welcome they received.

 Dances and receptions were held, there were boat trips on the lakes and railway journeys to other Dutch cities, plus new foods to try and sights to see...a holiday of freedom and fun which made a huge impression on those who were lucky enough to make the trip.